Comedy Bar is located immediately across the street from the Delaware Street exit of Ossington Subway Station

-Quentin is a member of improv troupes Calvinball and Potluck, the Twin Peaks-esque Murder Victims, and the sketch show This is Not TV.
+Quentin is a member of improv troupes Potluck, Blast From the Past, and Calvinball.
+He writes and performs in the sketch show Good News Toronto.

 He’s studied with all the Toronto schools, took the Annoyance Theatre intensive in Chicago that one summer, and has workshopped with lots of greats like David Razowsky, Mark Sutton, and Joe Bill.